01/09/2025

 If you're planning a Christmas getaway in Cambridge, why not consider the University Arms, a luxurious quintessential hotel?
 Offering a quintessentially British and unmistakably Cambridge style, we have 189 luxury rooms and suites across four floors.
 You'll have stunning views of Parker’s Piece, historic Regent Street, and the hotel’s inner courtyard.
 The classic Edwardian interiors, leather-padded writing desks, low ottomans, and tiered chandeliers create an ambiance that's ambitious, beautiful, and brimming with life.
 It's the perfect place to make your Christmas in Cambridge truly memorable.

 Cambridge offers a magical Christmas experience that combines its rich history with festive charm.
 Whether you're a local resident or a visitor, there's something special for everyone to enjoy during the holiday season in this charming city.
-So, make the most of your Christmas in Cambridge by exploring its iconic sites, indulging in seasonal delights, and creating cherished memories while staying at the University Arms luxury spa hotel.
+So, make the most of your Christmas in Cambridge by exploring its iconic sites, indulging in seasonal delights, and creating cherished memories while staying at the University Arms luxury hotel.